snodgrass23/base12/README.md

     ```

 4. _code, code, code_
-5. set up git repository hosting your project (eg, on Github)
+5. Set up a git repository hosting your project (eg, on Github)

 ### Provision